 In December 2017 new legislation was passed by WorkSafe and EPA detailing the the new requirements for handling of Class 6 (not normally used in UPM today) and Class 9 Urban Pest Management Pesticides.
 These are the mainstream pesticides used by most Urban Pest Managers.
 The Approved Handler Certificate is being retired, and will be expire on the later of the following dates: (a) 31 December 2019; or (b) the date on which relevant approved handler test certificate expires.
 It is replaced effective from 1 December 2017 by a two pieces of legislation.
 1. For Class 6 Pesticides, under Health and Safety at Work (Hazardous Substances) Regulations 2017; 2.
 For Class 9 Pesticides under Hazardous Substances (Hazardous Property Controls) Notice 2017 For Class 9 pesticides - see detail below: Hazardous Substances (Hazardous Property Controls) Notice 2017 Clause: 65 Qualifications for a contractor using substance in urban pest management (1) This clause applies to-- (a) a class 9.1A, 9.2A, 9.3A, or 9.4A substance used in urban pest management (UPM): (b) a substance listed in Table 3 in Schedule 9.
 (2) A contractor must not handle or apply the substance unless the contractor is a qualified UPM contractor.
 (3) However, a contractor other than a qualified UPM contractor may handle or apply the substance if a qualified UPM contractor-- (a) has provided guidance to the contractor in respect of the application of the substance at the place; and (b) is available at all times to provide assistance, if necessary, to the contractor while the substance is being applied by the contractor.
 (4) A qualified UPM contractor must provide evidence of their qualifications upon request by an enforcement officer.
 (5) In this clause, qualified UPM contractor means a contractor who, with respect to Table 3 in Schedule 10-- (a) holds the qualification specified in row A or B; or (b) has been credited with all of the units or unit standards specified in row C or D.

 QUESTIONS AND ANSWERS ABOUT THE NEW QUALIFICATIONS AND TRAINING QUESTION: How long can our current pest controllers who hold approved handlers continue to do Pest Control without completing the training outlined in table 3 - Schedule 9 (A or B or all units of either C or D).
 ANSWER: Example 1: A pest controller whose approved handler expires at the end February 2019, can continue to do Pest Control without doing the training in Table 3 of Schedule 9 until 31st Dec 2019, and without extending or re-applying for their approved handler, as 31 December 2019, is the later of the applicable dates.
 Example 2: A pest controller who's approved handler that expires in January 2021 can continue to do Pest Control without doing the training in Table 3 of Schedule 9 until the end of January 2021, as this is the later of the applicable dates.
 QUESTION: Do all Pest controllers need to do the further training outline in Table 3 - Schedule 9 or only some of them?
-ANSWER: For the most part all pest controller should do further training, but the Notice does allow for new trainees into the industry to carry out Pest Control work under supervision of a Qualified Urban Pest Contractor as follows: The notice states “a pest controller must not handle or apply the substance unless the contractor is a qualified UPM contractor.
+ANSWER: For the most part all pest controllers should do further training, but the Notice does allow for new trainees into the industry to carry out Pest Control work under supervision of a Qualified Urban Pest Contractor as follows: The notice states “a pest controller must not handle or apply the substance unless the contractor is a qualified UPM contractor.
 However, a contractor other than a qualified UPM contractor may handle or apply the substance if a qualified UPM contractor: (a) has provided guidance to the contractor in respect of the application of the substance at the place; and (b) is available at all times to provide assistance, if necessary, to the contractor while the substance is being applied by the contractor.

 This exception allows a non-qualified pest control worker to handle or apply UPM substances, but only if a Qualified UPM contractor has done a Risk Assessment and set them up on a job, walked through the application and most importantly advised the worker what substance is to be used during that specific application and at that site, AND then remains available at all times to provide assistance (if necessary) during the time the substance is being applied at that site by the non-qualified UPM contractor.
 This, provided that a PCBU under the HSWA Act 4.5 Information, Training and Instruction, ensures that every worker who uses, handles, manufactures, or stores a hazardous substance (including hazardous waste) is, before the worker is allowed to carry out or supervise work involving those substances, provided with information, training and instruction.
 And a record of training and instruction provided to each worker MUST be kept, and made available to inspectors or compliance certifiers.

 This could mean; either the qualified UPM contractor remains onsite to supervise OR can leave the site, but only if they remain contactable by phone at all times if they need to be contacted.
 Therefore, at the very minimum a pest control business need only have one Qualified UPM contractor, they alone can handle or apply UPM substances themselves.